Demitsi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-It is a function which  prints the alphabet in lowercase, followed by a new line
+It is a function which prints 10 times the alphabet in lowercase, followed by a new line